yabellini/SitioAcademico/content/blog/2022_tutorials_series/01-tutorials.md

 draft: false
 ---

 Tutorials, workshops, and training sessions can take many forms at conferences and events.
 As an organizer, you will have to plan and make decisions to provide a quality experience for attendees and teachers.
-There are many ways and tools to accomplish the same.
+There are many ways and tools to accomplish this goal.

 In this first post, we will develop a mental model of what is involved in organizing the training session of an event.
-The following posts will review each of the stages and sections we will introduce today.

 ## A mental model for organize a training session

-I have been responsible for organizing the tutorial section of several congresses and conferences.
-Both on-site and on-line.
+I have been responsible for organizing the tutorial section of several congresses and conferences, in on-site and on-line settings.

 This concept map presents my mental model for organizing a tutorial session at a conference.
 Most of the steps are modality independent: it doesn't matter if the conference is online, face-to-face or hybrid.